Ancylotrypa namaquensis

 Ancylotrypa namaquensis, commonly known as the Namaqua wafer-lid trapdoor spider, is a species of spider of the genus Ancylotrypa.
 It is endemic to the Northern Cape, South Africa.

 Distribution

 Ancylotrypa namaquensis is a Northern Cape endemic described from Steinkopf.
-It has been recorded from Prieska (Green Valley Nuts Estate), Steinkopf, Richtersveld Transfrontier National Park, and Benfontein Game Reserve, at elevations between 250 and 1172 meters above sea level.
+It has been recorded from Prieska (Green Valley Nuts Estate), Steinkopf, Richtersveld Transfrontier National Park, and Benfontein Game Reserve, at elevations between 250 and 1172 m above sea level.

 Habitat and ecology

 Ground dwellers that live in silk-lined burrows sampled from the Desert, Nama and Succulent Karoo biomes.

 Description

 Only the male has been described for this species.

 Conservation

 Listed as Least Concern on the South African Red List.
 Although identification of the species is still problematic and more sampling is needed to collect the female, the species appears to be widespread.
 It is protected in Richtersveld Transfrontier National Park and Benfontein Game Reserve.